 The Food Bank of Siouxland and area Boy Scouts partner for the annual “Scouting for Food” food drive.
 This event brings significant quantities of food to the Food Bank to help feed the community’s hungry citizens, and is a wonderful community service opportunity for the scouts.
 The food drive has two elements: collection at the homes of residents, as well as food collection at area grocery stores.
-Door hanger reminders will be distributed to homes by the scouts on Saturday, April 7, 2018.
-The following Saturday, April 14, 2018 scouts will return to collect food set out for them.
+Door hanger reminders are put on area doors and the following week, scouts return to collect food set out for them.
 The scouts are also at local grocery stores on the pick-up day for shoppers to donate at those sites.
 This event happens in April of each year, so check back for the 2019 plan as we get closer!

 “The Food Bank of Siouxland is so appreciative of the work of the scouts,” stated Executive Director Linda Scheid.
 “So many people need the support of the agencies offering either meals or take-home food, and that means the demand here at the Food Bank is high.
 The work of the Boy Scouts is a tremendous boost.”

 The Food Bank does request that participants not donate expired food, open containers, product without labels, or product in glass containers, as they are easily broken.
 Most commonly needed items include canned fruits, canned meats, cereal, peanut butter, and pasta.